project-oak/transparent-release/docs/fuzzbinder.md

     seconds.
   - **fuzzEffort[*].fuzzStats.numberFuzzTests** (number, optional): specifies the number of executed fuzzing tests.
 - claimSpec.perProject (object, required): an object of the fuzzing metrics and statistics for all the fuzz-targets aggregated.
   - **perProject.lineCoverage** (string, required): specifies line coverage by all fuzz-targets.
   - **perProject.branchCoverage** (string, required): specifies branch coverage by all fuzz-targets.
-  - **perProject.detectedCrashes** (number, required): the number of detected crashes using all fuzz-targets.
+  - **perProject.detectedCrashes** (number, required): specifies the number of detected crashes using all fuzz-targets.
   - **perProject.fuzzTimeSeconds** (number, optional): specifies the fuzzing time in seconds.
   - **perProject.numberFuzzTests** (number, optional): specifies the number of executed fuzzing tests.
   - **fuzzEffort.sanitizers** (array of strings, required): specifies the list of the used sanitizers